photo by Cottonbro Studio for Pexels

 (Our new site can see you talking to a registered and qualified therapist within 24 hours).

 Depending on your area, NHS counselling for things like anxiety and depression can be quite a wait.
-Some boroughs in London report waits of up to or even over a year for in-person sessions.
+Some boroughs in London, for example, report waits of up to or even over a year for in-person sessions!

 Being depressed or anxious can mean you overspend money to feel better, don’t manage to find new clients for your business, drop out of school after paying tuition, or even lose your job.
 So in some cases getting help you pay for saves you a lot in the long run.
 It’s worth thinking through — read our article “How Therapy Can Make You Money“.

-With a private therapist, you go through your mental health history just with him or her.
+With a private mental health care, you go through your mental health history just with your therapist.

 With the NHS, you might have to talk through your mental health history with several people.
 First you discuss things with your GP.
 Then you receive a call from a mental heath practitioner who takes your entire history over the phone.
 If you are lucky enough to be offered a therapist, he or she will need to hear the whole story again.

 On a good note, you can avoid some of this palaver if your area is covered by the self-assessment services the NHS has been rolling out.
 Applying can be as easy as filling out a form online.
 Try putting your post code into the NHS IAPT tool, which will pull up all mental health services in your area, clearly stating which ones can be self-referral.

 5. Do I think a self-help course might be enough to help me?